 Reach out to the owners and ask if they would add your site to their resource page since you’re in the same area.

 This is just the start of our link building strategies.
-We recently shared 5 more innovate link building techniques designed to help you build your link profile.
+We recently shared 5 more innovative link building techniques designed to help you build your link profile.

 Other Common Backlink Questions:

 When you say that websites got penalized for buying backlinks, what do you mean?

-Google is constantly rolling out new updates to their algorithm that identify black hat SEO tactics (buying backlinks, keyword stuffing, etc.).
+Google is constantly rolling out new updates to its algorithm that identify black hat SEO tactics (buying backlinks, keyword stuffing, etc.).
 Once these tactics are uncovered, Google “penalizes” those sites by eliminating that site’s most valuable search rankings.